ta-data-bcn/Project-Week-3-Data-Thieves/Kick-Off.md

 *Thursday*
 * Look for an interesting topic and make some hypothesis or think about some questions to answer about it.
 * Investigate which data sources are available for that topic.
+* Reach some best practices agreements as a team.

 *Friday*
 * Plan your project and organize.
+Think some risks you can have.
 * Start working on your database.

 *Monday*